Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong and specific enough to guide a player towards the correct answer, while the fake clues provide effective misdirection.
-The misinformed clues are a bit too vague, which slightly lowers the overall challenge, but the combination still creates a balanced difficulty.
+**Reasoning:** The informed clues are strong enough to identify the correct answer, while the fake clues provide clear misdirection to incorrect options.
+The misinformed clues are too vague to be helpful or harmful.

 ---